joelr/developer.everydayhero.com/content/search-fitness-activities.md

 Includes all above paramaters as well as

 group_by : _optional_ **String**<br/>
-Group results by pages or teams.
+Group results by pages, groups or teams.
 Default: pages

+group_id : _optional_ **Integer**<br/>
+Required if group_by: teams is set.
+Used to specify the group being filtered by.

 sort_by : _optional_ **String**<br/>
 Sort results by distance_in_meters, duration_in_seconds, elevation_in_meters or